 In general, what percentage of the untreated population would benefit from Orthodontics and/or Dentofacial Orthopedics? *These are approximate percentages and will vary somewhat with different ethnic groups.

 - 2% of the population does not need either Orthodontics or Dentofacial Orthodontics.
-These people have good facial skeletal structure and attractive teeth that function well.
+These people have good facial skeletal structures and attractive teeth that function well.
 98% of patients would improve their facial appearance with Dentofacial Orthodontics.

 - 20% of the population have reasonably good skeletal structure and don’t need Dentofacial Orthodontics.
 They do need Orthodontics to have better alignment and function of the teeth.